 As discussed in the transmittal letter, Ottawa County is concerned about its taxable value-much like other Michigan municipalities- due to falling home values.
 In Ottawa County, 70 percent of the tax base is residential.
-Although other Michigan municipalities have felt the decline in the housing market for a few years, Ottawa County experienced its first decrease in taxable value of 4.01 percent in 2010.
-Taxable value is expected to decrease further in 2011 by 3.5%, and the County anticipates additional decreases in the near future which will negatively impact revenue.
+Although other Michigan municipalities have felt the decline in the housing market for a few years, Ottawa County experienced its first decrease in taxable value of 4.01 percent in 2010 followed by a 2.15% decrease in 2011.
+Taxable value is expected to decrease further in 2012, but only by 1.0%.
+Going forward, the County anticipates only small changes for at least the next ten years.
 It has become increasingly difficult to project property values due to the volatility in the housing market, not just in Ottawa County, but in the national economy as well.
 Other factors play a role as well.
 If unemployment continues to rise in the County, it may cause property values to decrease further (due to additional foreclosures).
-As a result, the County is showing projections based on an optimistic, moderate, and pessimistic scenario.
-The optimistic scenario reflects a range of taxable value changes of -1.0 percent to 2.0 percent; moderate, -3.0 percent to 1.5 percent; pessimistic, -5.0 percent to 1.0 percent.
+The chart below reflects a range of taxable value changes of -1.0 percent to 2.0 percent for 2012 - 2017.